-This is especially the case in the built environment & interiors sector.
-With diverse offerings and the often-fragmented nature of target audiences with differing needs & motivations, segmentation and targeting is key to deliver the right message to the right customer at the right time.
+For brands with diverse offerings & fragmented target audiences with differing needs & motivations; segmentation and targeting is key to deliver the right message to the right customer at the right time.

 Importantly, relevancy isn’t just about the data you hold on your customers.
 Contextual relevance is also a powerful tool in a CRM marketeers’ armoury.
 With the right tools brands can now tailor digital content in real-time based on data feeds.
-Internal feeds like stock data can update product content live in the inbox to ensure out of stock items are omitted or the latest promotions are shown.
-While external APIs and geo-location data can serve customers content based on when and where they open their email.
-For example, a retailer might want to show a user their nearest store based on their current location, while serving products relevant to the weather in their area.
+Internal feeds like stock data can update product content live to ensure out of stock items are omitted or the latest promotions are shown.
+While external APIs and geo-location data can serve customers content based on when and where they recieve comms.

 Data & analytics are also key tools in continually improving the effectiveness of CRM strategies.
 That’s why a robust measurement & analysis framework is vital.

 With CRM we’re blessed with a wealth of performance data but it’s knowing what to do with it is often the challenge for marketing teams.
 It can be overwhelming, not to mention labour intensive so often gets overlooked.
 That’s why, at Workhouse, we run regular measurement and analysis sessions with our clients.